isacaputo/fromageria-tesilli/README.md

 ## About the project

-The project is built with the following stack of web development frameworks:
+The project is built with the following full stack development frameworks:

 > **React** for the user interface;